Minimum-CD/cd-manifesto/faq.md

 The maintainers operate by consensus.
 We have a specific goal that any practice must be essential in every context to make the list.
 If a practice isn't there, it either doesn't meet the absolute minimum standard in every context or it conflicts with one of the current practices.
+Creating a GitHub issue is the bet way to suggest an update to a practice.

 ## Is this everything We need for CD?